UGA Extension Office

 Step 3: Volunteer Service

 Within the first year after training, the MGEV Trainee completes 50 hours of volunteer service.
-After completing 50 hours on Extension-approved outreach projects, the Trainee is recognized as an official Master Gardener Extension Volunteer and receives a certificate of their title achievement.
+After completing 50 hours on Extension-approved projects, the Trainee is recognized as an official Master Gardener Extension Volunteer and receives a certificate of their title achievement.

-To remain a current, active MGEV, volunteers complete at least 25 hours of volunteer service and 10 hours of continuing education each year and track their accomplishments using an online recordkeeping system.
+To remain a current, active MGEV, volunteers complete at least 25 hours of volunteer service and 10 hours of continuing education each year and track their accomplishments using an online record-keeping system.

 Notice for out-of-county applicants:

 The Chatham Master Gardener program is open to residents of surrounding counties.
-However, Trainees are expected to complete their volunteer service within Chatham County on extension-approved projects.
+However, Trainees are expected to complete their volunteer service within Chatham County on Extension-approved projects.

 Topics Covered in the Training Course